Merrell17/cinema_booking_system/timelog.md

 ## 29 January 2021
-* *3 Hours* Polished some frontend + backend code in admin section.
-Fixed bug hitting submit without having selected cinema.
-Fixed bug caused by entering IMDb id and film details.
+* *2 Hours* Polished some frontend + backend code in admin section.
+Fixed bad key error on hitting submit without having selected cinema.
+Fixed bug caused by bad logic in function when entering IMDb id and film details.
 * *1 Hours* Changed cinema id to auto increment in MySQL.
-Issue with foreign key cinema address and address table whilst inserting cinemas but is fixed.
+Issue with foreign key address_id and address table whilst inserting cinemas but is fixed.

 ## 30 January 2021
 * *1 Hours* Tried to get clash checking working without needing to store endtime in database but was unfeasable.